jmhuer/music_data/README.md

 You can see the json files in data.zip

-To try out playing a json file look at the jupyter notebook: read_songsv3.ipynb This uses the module "beatlab" that handles all the music processing, most other files outside of that fodler a junk or backup.
+To try out playing a json file look at the jupyter notebook: read_songsv3.ipynb This uses the module "beatlab" that handles all the music processing, most other files outside of that folder are junk or backup.
 Will remove them soon.
 Overall look at beatlab/ Its actually quite simple considering it can basically play any song in any key and tempo.
 Thats the great thing about this json format

 This is how you interact